8 Essential Foot Care Tips for Improved Health in Seniors

 You could trim their nails yourself or find local nail care clinics that specialize in caring for senior feet.

 Podiatrists may also offer these types of foot care services.
-Professional care may be needed for seniors who have health conditions that affect their feet, like diabetes.
+Professional care may be needed for seniors with foot conditions, such as diabetes.

 If your older adult has dementia and trimming their toenails causes them to experience fear, paranoia, or discomfort, you might try making it a more spa-like experience.